The Human Truth Foundation

 Gender Equality:

 The 1950s saw a late rush of 43 countries, including Burkina Faso and many developing nations, move to cease preventing women from voting.
 Burkina Faso is an unequal country, with male rights dominating those of women.
-Historical and current Islamic beliefs are to blame for this situation.
+Cultural Islamic beliefs are squarely to blame for this.

 See: